codingABI/solarTemperatureLoggerTool/README.md

 Program can
 - reads datasets from a serial adapter
-- Export datasets as CSV file
+- export datasets as CSV file
-- Preview datasets
+- preview datasets

 Program should run on Windows 11/10/8.1/2022/2019/2016/2012R2